outdreamer/build-a-cure/docs/tasks/examples.md

         - organization: allocating gap requirements (uncertainties) to the gap in functionality (example: keep the gap so you can apply methods as a test to resolve the gap)

 # apply structures to solve a problem (complete a task, fulfill an intent/requirement, apply a solution metric test)

+## apply structures of definition routes of a concept (usefulness) like conceptual attributes such as clarity/adjacence

+  - function to check a format for structures of usefulness/relevance like clarity, adjacence to determine usefulness/relevance of the format to a problem
+    - check if 'difference from standard' is a useful (clear, adjacent) format for the problem 'object is over-reduced'
+      - standardize problem statement:
+        - standardized statement: 'excess' applications of 'reduction' function to 'object' component
+          - find standardized statement components:
+            - 'object' component
+            - 'reduction' function
+            - 'excess' applied to 'apply function' function
+              - formatted definition: function.attributes['call count'] excess
+                - find structure of this definition:
+                  - structure:
+                    - difference (integer) between optimal function.call_count and excess function.call_count
+                  - check for adjacent method to find structure in problem system
+                    - find structure of a difference formatted as an integer, in a problem system formatted in standard formats
+                      - iterate through standard formats for problem
+                        - function network
+                          - network of problem functions, including 'application' and 'reduction'
+                        - state network: origin state & excess state
+                          - alternative format: state network with origin at center & distorted state, separated by distortion function nodes
+                            - this format has a structural similarity between count attribute of 'distortion function nodes' and function.call_count attribute format, as both are in integer format
+                            - check if this format is adjacent to convert problem to (low-cost, or similar)
+                              - steps to convert problem to this format:
+                                - map standard to origin
+                                - map function.call_count to differences (steps away from origin), structured as distortion function nodes (representing the 'application' function that calls the 'reduction' function)
+                                - map excess to distorted position, function.call_count steps away from origin
+                  - if the conversion steps of that format are lower cost than those of other formats, try this method to see if the format is useful as well as adjacent
+                    - check if applied format is 'useful', defined as:
+                      - solves the problem
+                      - makes the solution clear
+                      - reduces the tasks necessary to solve the problem (connect problem & solution)
+                    - once problem is formatted as a set of distortions from an origin, is the solution:
+                      - reached (new problem format equals solution format)
+                        - the format itself doesnt solve the problem - the object is still over-reduced
+                      - clear
+                        - the format adds clarity without losing info - the object & relationships are accurately represented, in a simple format
+                      - fewer steps away
+                        - the remaining steps to solve the problem involve connecting the new format ('differences from standard (origin)') with the solution format ('object is not over-reduced')
+                          - remaining steps include:
+                            - standardization of solution format
+                            - converting standardized solution format to current problem format
+                            - finding a connecting function
+                          - example logic of remaining steps:
+                            - standardize solution format:
+                              - find structures relevant to problem & solution format
+                                - 'over-reduced' and 'not over-reduced' imply the 'opposite' core structure
+                              - apply 'opposite' structural definition to find structures relevant to the problem
+                                - 'not over-reduced' applied to the problem can mean:
+                                  - 'less reduced than excess position'
+                                  - 'origin position'
+                            - convert standardized solution format to current problem format
+                              - convert 'less reduced object than excess position' to 'differences from standard (origin)'
+                                - 'less reduced' applied to excess position in 'differences from standard' format has structure:
+                                  - 'fewer differences (steps from origin)'
+                                    - fewer can mean:
+                                      - any integer less than current number of steps associated with excess position
+                              - the converted solution format:
+                                - 'less steps away from origin than excess position'
+                            - find connecting function of converted standardized solution format & current problem format
+                              - find 'opposite' structures of 'reduction' function:
+                                - find 'opposite' structures relevant to an 'excess'
+                                  - reduce the excess
+                                  - convert the excess to zero (if zero is acceptable structure for solution format)
+                                  - remove the object in excess (if zero is acceptable structure for solution format)
+                                - find 'opposite' structures relevant to a 'reduction'
+                                  - increase the component quantity that was reduced (object dimensions)
+                                - find 'opposite' structures relevant to a 'function application' (call_count)
+                                  - neutralizing
+                                  - invalidating
+                                  - reversing
+                                  - reducing
+                                - find opposite functions
+                                  - find function that reduces the excess
+                                  - find function that reduces the reduction
+                                  - find function that neutralizes/invalidates/reverses/reduces a function.call_count

+                      - this may not be fewer general steps away:
+                        - every problem format change requires:
+                          - checking new problem format for difference from solution format
+                          - finding a conversion function to convert the standardize solution format into the current problem format
+                          - finding a connecting function for the current problem format & the standardized solution format
+                        - every solution format requires:
+                          - standardization (can be done at beginning of interface query)

+                      - but the logic for these steps may be adjacent to create/derive, or it may already exist, so that solution fulfilling the general steps is trivial to assemble with existing logic
+                        - example logic that would already be defined:
+                          - standardize structures
+                          - pull definitions
+                          - find similar structures
+                          - find relevant structures (meaning)
+                          - check for matches in similar structures
+                          - check for usefulness (reduction of solution steps, clarity, or solution) of structurees

+                      - other filters can then be applied, like intent (does the format make it more efficient to fulfill a problem-solving intent relevant to the problem)

+## apply structures to find connecting functions

+  - integrate (align & connect) structures of functions on multiple interfaces:

+    - concept:
+      - 'aesthetic': generating aesthetic functions using simple/balanced/relevant structures, using assumption that aesthetic functions exist to connect variables

+    - pattern:
+      - generating formulas based on patterns & anti-patterns of other formulas

+    - structure:
+      - using limits that bound other formulas as assumptions to reduce solution space
+      - finding vertex variables of formulas & applying variations to generate other formulas

+## apply question (info asymmetry) structures to find answers to questions

+	- questions have the structure of a possible connection sequence forming a path in the problem system, formatted as a network

+      - the patterns of these questions in producing relevant info for a problem can be used as insight paths
+      - alternatively, apply a general insight path of calculating which paths in the problem network have the sequence of input/output information that could produce the answering info to the query
+        - formatting the system with structural interface metadata (such as info gaps, intents, incentives, equivalences, & vertex variables) will make these optimal query patterns more obvious

+      - identify the connection between components with the uncertain connection using inputs & definition routes of the connection
+        - example:
+          - find connection function: 'is it object A' uses the 'equal' connecting function
+          - find inputs: the 'equal' connecting function uses the 'definition' object as an input
+          - generate the interface query to solve this problem:
+            - 'to determine equality, find the definitions of the objects whose connection is uncertain'
+          - which can be abstracted into the solution automation workflow insight path:
+            - find the inputs of the uncertain connection function and apply them to connect the objects with the uncertain connection

+      - example questions:

+        - is it object A (the uncertainty is whether 'it is equal to object A')
+          - check definitions of object A & referenced object (it) for equivalence => if matching, convert to declarative statement with boolean => yes, it is

+        - how to connect variables a, b, c with variable d in the direction of variable d (the uncertainty is 'are a/b/c predictive of variable d')
+          - apply change interface to question
+            - identify change functions applied to variables (or structures of variables) (or their components) that could change variables a/b/c into variable d, or move them to variable d's position
+          - apply structural interface
+            - position variables in a variable/function/object network
+            - convert to structural question:
+              - can structures of interaction between variables a, b, c, or their attributes/functions/components create variable d
+                - apply structures (combinations, sequences) of interaction to variables a, b, c & their attributes/functions/components

 ## apply structural definition routes to differentiate similar or related concepts
 	- change: sequence of difference structures